kromych/disarm64/Readme.md

 This project doesn't have any claims to fame.
 It uses well-known algorithms and approaches to generating instruction decoders and disassemblers with what seems to be few pretty minor twists: reading the ISA description from a JSON file and producing a strongly-typed Rust decoders with no pointers, unsafe blocks and memory allocations at all.
+Perhaps, you'll enjoy the ability to generate a decoder for a part of the instruction set which makes for a smaller code size, too.

-There are other way more very mature projects with a much broader scope, rigorous testing, overwhelming coverage, and bindings in various languages:
+Here are other projects touching on the topic of decoding the machine instructions:

 - [Capstone & its LLVM TableGen fork](https://github.com/capstone-engine)
 - [LLVM & TableGen](https://github.com/llvm/llvm-project)